vinnush147/Norm-of-a-matrix/README.md

 # Register No: 23012349
 # Developed By: VinnushKumar L S
 # 1-Norm of a Matrix

-Program to find 1-norm of a matrix. import numpy as np value=eval(input()) arr=np.array(value)
+Program to find 1-norm of a matrix.
+# Register No: 23012349
+# Developed By: VinnushKumar L S
+import numpy as np
+value=eval(input())
+arr=np.array(value)